 #5.
 Watch the Sunset at Mallory Square

-Another must-do when visiting Key West is watching the sunset.
-One of the best places to do this is at Mallory Square, where they have a nightly sunset celebration!
-Here, you will find street performers, local vendors, and lots of people!
+One of the best places to watch the sunset in Key West is at Mallory Square, where they have a nightly sunset celebration!
+Here, you will find street performers, local vendors, and lots of people.

 This is the most popular place to watch the sunset on the island, so expect crowds.
 If you want to get a good seat on the seawall with no one in front of you, I recommend arriving well in advance of the sunset!